thedoggybrad/easylist-mirror/README.md

 ## Announcement
-GitHub are experiencing issues with the Github Actions, which is the essential component of this project.
+As of 4:25PM (UTC+8), GitHub are experiencing issues with the Github Actions, which is the essential component of this project.
 Due to this, the update of the filterlists may be delayed.<br>
 Github Status Incident: https://www.githubstatus.com/incidents/d0nm3xcdc5jw

 # EasyList Mirror (Unofficial)